-Near Big Lake, Texas, on arid land leased from the University of Texas, Texon Oil and Land Company made the discovery.
-The oilfield, about 4.5 square miles, revealed vast oil reserves in West Texas.
-Exploration spread into other areas of the Permian Basin, still one of the largest oil-producing regions in the United States.
+Near Big Lake, Texas, on arid land leased from the University of Texas, Texon Oil and Land Company made the discovery (the school would earn millions of dollars in royalties).
+The giant oilfield, about 4.5 square miles, revealed the extent of oil reserves in West Texas.
+Exploration spread in the Permian Basin, still one of the largest U.S. oil-producing regions.

-Early Permian Basin discoveries created many boom towns, including Midland, which some will refer to as “Little Dallas.”
+Early Permian Basin discoveries created many boom towns, including Midland, which some would soon refer to as “Little Dallas.”

 Today a ghost town, Texon was considered a model oil community.
 It had a school, church, hospital, theater, golf course, swimming pool – and a semi-pro company baseball team.

 According to the Texas State Historical Association, the Texon Oilers baseball team was the centerpiece of the employee recreation plan of Levi Smith, vice president and general manager of the Big Lake Oil Company.
-Smith, an avid baseball fan, organized the club soon after he founded the Reagan County town (a few miles west of today’s town of Big Lake).
+Smith organized the club after he founded the Reagan County town west of Big Lake.

-“Management consistently attempted to schedule well-known clubs, such as the Fort Worth Cats and the Halliburton Oilers of Oklahoma,” adds Wilson, who explains that during the Great Depression, “before good highways, television, and other diversions, the team was a source of community cohesiveness, entertainment, and pride.”
+“Management consistently attempted to schedule well-known clubs, such as the Fort Worth Cats and the Halliburton Oilers of Oklahoma,” added Wilson, who explained that during the Great Depression, “before good highways, television, and other diversions, the team was a source of community cohesiveness, entertainment, and pride.”

 After the World War II, with its famous the oilfield diminishing and the town losing population, aging Oilers left the game for good, Wilson reports.
-By the mid-1950s the Texon Oilers were but a memory.
+By the mid-1950s the Texon Oilers company town baseball team were but a memory.

-The movie – promoted with the phrase, “It’s never too late to believe in your dreams” – opens with a flashback scene near Big Lake, the Santa Rita No. 1 drilling site.
+The movie, promoted with the phrase, “It’s never too late to believe in your dreams,” begins with a flashback scene near Big Lake, the Santa Rita No. 1 drilling site.

-In 1889, the Standard Oil Company began construction on a 235-acre refinery complex in Whiting, Indiana.
+In 1889, the Standard Oil Company began construction on its massive, 235-acre refinery in Whiting, Indiana.
 Today owned by BP, the Whiting refinery is the largest in the United States.

-Whiting fielded a baseball team in 2012.
-On June 3, the North-west Indiana Oilmen crushed the Southland Vikings 14-3 at Oil City Stadium in Standard Diamonds Park for the first win in franchise history.
-The team is one of eight in the Midwest Collegiate League, a pre-minor league.
+In 2012, Whiting fielded a baseball team.
+On June 3, the Northwest Indiana Oilmen crushed the Southland Vikings 14-3 at Oil City Stadium in Standard Diamonds Park for the first win in franchise history.
+The Oilmen team became one of eight in the Midwest Collegiate League, a pre-minor baseball league.

-“The name Oil City Stadium celebrates Whiting’s history as a refinery town tucked away in the Northwest corner of Indiana for over 120 years,” says team owner Don Popravak.
-“The BP Refinery, located just beyond they outfield fence is a constant reminder of the blue collar attitude Whiting was built on,” he adds.
+“The name Oil City Stadium celebrates Whiting’s history as a refinery town tucked away in the Northwest corner of Indiana for over 120 years,” noted team owner Don Popravak about the oil company town baseball.
+“The BP Refinery, located just beyond they outfield fence is a constant reminder of the blue collar attitude Whiting was built on,” he added.